Respiratory Syncytial Virus (RSV) immunisation

 Why should you immunise your baby?

 The antibody in nirsevimab can prevent severe lung disease caused by RSV.
-Medical studies show nirsevimab to be about 80 per cent effective at preventing RSV-associated hospitalisation among infants entering their first RSV season (typically from May to September in WA) and 90 per cent effective at preventing an admission to an intensive care unit (ICU).
+Medical studies show nirsevimab to be about 80 per cent effective at preventing RSV-associated hospitalisation among infants and 90 per cent effective at preventing an admission to an intensive care unit (ICU).

 When is the best time to immunise your baby against RSV?